GunnarFarneback/LocalRegistry.jl/README.md

 * The package must have a `Project.toml` file.
 * There is no checking that the dependencies are available in any registry.
+* If you have exactly one installed registry beside the `General` registry, it is not necessary to specify `registry`.

 ## Register a New Version of a Package